 Interested to learn more about the men behind the names on the war memorial?
 A small group of Datchet Village Society members has been researching the lives of soldiers commemorated on the village green.
-We’ve now started to publish their stories here and will add more as they become available.
+We’ve now published their stories here.
 You can also browse through the ‘Datchet in WWI’ section of this website for more information.

 Dead Man’s Penny